-Historic Saranac Lake will restore the former home and medical office of Dr. E. L. Trudeau.
-The historic building will open to the public as a museum that explores the story of Trudeau’s pioneering work in tuberculosis treatment.
+Historic Saranac Lake will restore the former home and medical office of Dr. E. L. Trudeau and open the building as a museum that explores the rich history of the Saranac Lake area and Trudeau’s pioneering work in tuberculosis treatment.
 This project will create a museum campus next to the Hotel Saranac that will drive arts and culture tourism to the North Country region.

 HSL will open the majority of the historic spaces on the first and second floor to the public.
-The large second floor space will be available for arts and cultural events and meetings.
-The proposed first floor museum space is already fully handicap accessible.
 We will design engaging museum exhibits that complement redesigned interpretation at the Saranac Laboratory.
 Plans include:

 In July, 2019, the project was awarded $325,000 Downtown Revitalization Initiative grant from the NY State Regional Economic Development Council.